Add font

 Temek

-The climate of Temek is characterized by variable, but generally high, precipitation, high temperatures (often 100° or more), and vast desert regions.
+The climate of Temek is characterized by variable, but generally low, precipitation, high temperatures (often 100° or more), and vast desert regions.
 It has generally the hottest temperature year-round, the most extended periods of heat and sunshine, and little to no winter.
 Snow can be seen in the northernmost reaches of Temek about every seven years.

 With waterfalls and mountains, deserts and rainforests, wetlands and savannah, Temek is a continent of true splendour.
 Beneath its wild and ancient landscapes lie resources literally as rich as diamonds, copper and coltan, and its wildlife is as diverse as its cultures.